NodeJsMadrid/talks/README.md

 ## English

 At [Node.js Madrid](http://www.meetup.com/Node-js-Madrid/)
-we are actively seeking introductory talks to Node.js, about half an hour long.
+we are actively seeking introductory talks about Node.js, half an hour long.
 No matter gender, age, origin or condition.
 Send yours *now*!